 Prices in Tallinn

-The prices are on the rise, but the holiday essentials such as accommodation as well as food and drinks in restaurants are below the average of the European Union.
+The prices in Tallinn are on the rise, but the holiday essentials such as accommodation as well as food and drinks in restaurants are on the average level in the European Union.

 Below, there are examples of restaurant and hotel room prices in Tallinn.
 Hotel room prices refer to median prices at Booking.com.